 People using these selling techniques know every comparable product on the market and can tell you exactly why their product is better.
 The competition-focused seller is a professional who always aims to be one step ahead.
 They’ll never take no for an answer and will work extra hours to ensure the sale gets made.
 They also have a lot of confidence and convincing skills and have a lot of faith in their product which helps them in winning the deal.

 As with any hyper-focused individual, the competition-oriented sales professional sometimes needs to slow down and realize there’s more to life – and to selling – than always being the best.

 This is the most common selling style.
 Matchmakers are focused on building relationships and are often the most adaptable sales professionals out there.
-They flex to fit the client they are dealing with, and are usually the most outgoing, good-natured person in your team.
+They flex to fit the client they are dealing with and are usually the most outgoing, good-natured person in your team.